benpages/netlify_starter_site/src/blog/min-morning-routine.md

 In this post, you'll discover 10 minimalist morning routine rituals to start your day with.
 This routine will set you up for a day of calm, focus, and positive energy.

+It is designed to reduce decision-making in the morning, enhance your thoughts and mood, and utilize your body's natural clock—the circadian rhythm—to optimize your energy levels.

-In fact, this routine is an adaptation of a morning routine I taught to nearly 12,000 students on <a href="https://www.udemy.com/course/morning-routine-for-energy-and-performance/" rel="nofollow">Udemy</a>.</p>
+In fact, this is an adaptation of a morning routine I taught to nearly 12,000 students on <a href="https://www.udemy.com/course/morning-routine-for-energy-and-performance/" rel="noreferrer noopener nofollow">Udemy</a>.</p>

 Let's dive right in.